- Who is eligible to apply for a UN Trust Fund grant?

 - highlight holistic multi-sectoral approaches and collaboration between various stakeholders;

-- emphasize engagement of new actors and strategic groups;
+- emphasize engagement of often underserved beneficiaries and strategic groups;

 - invest in systematic and comprehensive monitoring aimed at generating an evidence base on “what works” to end violence against women and girls.